-Cryonics is a visionary concept that holds out the promise of a second chance at life - life with renewed health, vitality and youth.
+Cryonics is a visionary concept that holds out the promise of a second chance at life - with renewed health, vitality and youth.

-The essential concept of cryonics involves cooling a recently deceased person to liquid nitrogen temperatures in order to keep their body preserved indefinitely.
-The ultimate goal is to keep the patient preserved until future science is able to repair or replace vital tissues and ultimately revive them.
+Cryonics involves cooling a recently deceased person to liquid nitrogen temperatures in order to keep the body preserved indefinitely.
+Our goal is to keep the patient preserved until future science is able to repair or replace vital tissues and ultimately revive the patient.
 It might seem like an impossible goal to "revive" a "dead" person.
-However, "dying" is a process rather than an event, where a majority of the body's tissues remain intact at a cellular level even after the heart stops beating.
-The goal of cryonics is to halt that process as quickly as possible after legal death, giving future physicians the best possible chance of reviving the patient by repairing or replacing damaged tissues, or even entire organs using advanced computer, nanotechology and medical equipment and procedures.
+However, "dying" is a process rather than an event.
+A majority of the body's tissues remain intact at a cellular level even after the heart stops beating.
+The goal of cryonics is to halt that process as quickly as possible after legal death, giving future physicians the best possible chance of reviving the patient.
+This may include repairing or replacing damaged tissues and even entire organs using advanced computer, nanotechology and medical equipment and procedures.

-Cryonics is much more than just the science of "freezing," because our ultimate objective is life after revival.
-Life that we believe will promise renewed youth and extended lifespans through the miracles of future technology that really isn't that far from becoming reality today.Dennis Kowalski - President
+Cryonics is much more than just the science of "freezing," because our objective is life after revival, with renewed youth and extended lifespans.
+We want to make this a reality.Dennis Kowalski - President

 The Prospect of Immortality